 When you hike down into Natural Bridges, this is what you’ll find:

-Here are the quick directions to reach Natural Bridges:
+Here are the quick directions to get and hike down to Natural Bridges:

-- This place is located in Samuel H. Boardman State Park (Oregon), off the 101 road.
+- Natural Bridges is in Samuel H. Boardman State Park (Oregon Coast).

 - It’s close to the town of Brookings which is in Southern Oregon.

-- You’ll find this spot in the Samuel H. Boardman Scenic Corridor and will see a sign for it.
+- You’ll find this spot in the Samuel H. Boardman Scenic Corridor (look for a sign that says Natural Bridges).

-- Once you reach it, getting to the overlook is easy.
+- Once you reach it, getting to the overlook from the parking area is easy and short.

-- However, to hike down to the actual spot I was in requires more precise directions.
+- To hike down to the actual Natural Bridges area I was in (photo above) requires more effort.

 - Every single step of this article will show you how to do that.